PostgreSQL is (IMHO) much better than MySQL but unfortunately it still lacks one of the greatest MySQL features: encoding.

 MySQL Collation

 In PostgreSQL situation is much different.
-So far you define collation only during `initdb` – that’s during cluste initialization (the cluster is the whole PostgreSQL instantion where you keep all your databases).
+So far you define collation only during running the initdb.
+That’s during the cluster initialization.
+The cluster is the whole PostgreSQL where you keep all your databases.
 Because of that you can’t have two columns with different collation.
 You even can’t have two databases with different language settings.
-For having such databases you need to have two different PostgreSQL instations: different installations or two processes run with pg_ctl -D “and here two different directories”.
+For having such databases you need to have two different PostgreSQL installations: different installations or two processes run with pg_ctl -D <datadir>.

 This is not a problem to have two exactly different databases but this a real pain when you need (and I needed that too) two columns with quite different collation.